 Organic butter was rather pricey at $5 per pound, and Kerrygold butter was VERY expensive at $4 for 8 oz.
 I’m fortunate to have a Costco nearby that sells both organic and grass-fed butter for much less, but if you don’t, know that this might be a viable option for you.

 Whole Foods is known for their extensive selection of cheese, which is really a lot of fun to a foodie!
 They offer smaller cuts that are just 4 oz, which means you can create a very nice cheese tray filled with higher end cheeses without overspending.
 Locally I have both Grocery Outlet and a specialty cheese shop where I can get the cheeses we like, and in even smaller quantities at the cheese shop.
 Don’t rule this section out though if you don’t have specialty shops in your area!

 The Entire 365 Brand Line

 There are some really great deals on the 365 house brand, like ketchup without high fructose corn syrup, apple cider vinegar for just $3.49 and even walnut oil at an affordable price!
-You’ll have to browse the store to see if they carry what you’re looking for in that brand, and also price compare against your usual sources, but there’s a really good chance you’ll stumble across some good deals!
+You’ll have to browse the store to see if they carry what you’re looking for in that brand.
+Also price compare against your usual sources, but there’s a really good chance you’ll stumble across some good deals!
 I found decent deals on basic items like mustard, mayo and pickles, but also on specialty ethnic sauces and gluten-free flours and gums.